This is Chapter 1 of The Ultimate Guide to Opportunity Zone Investing

 Inequality in the United States… is it a problem?

 So long as we have capitalism, we will have inequality.
 It’s inherent in the system.
-And that’s not necessarily a bad thing.
+And some inequality is not necessarily a bad thing.
 But at what point does inequality do more harm than good?
 And has the United States already passed an acceptable level of inequality?
 By just about any measure, inequality in the U.S. today is at its highest point in decades.

 The share of the nation’s wealth held by the top 1% is at its highest level since World War II.
 Over the past century, inequality in the U.S. peaked during the Roaring Twenties.
 Wartime economic policies and subsequent post-war expansion resulted in the Great Compression: from 1937 to 1947, Roosevelt’s New Deal policies helped raise the incomes of the poor and working class and lowered that of top earners.